EchoDidAThing/ActionTimelineReplacement/README.md

   -motiontimelineadvanced
   -modelchara?
   -status
-  -statusloopvfx
+  -statusloopvfx[added; needs verification]
   -statushiteffect
 - Try to find a way to make adding new values and sheets not a struggle.
-- add handling for multiple strings if needed and packedbools
+- add handling for multiple strings if needed.
 - Add codepath to create custom entries(reference field, edited fields).
 Saved without indexes and dynamically updated.
 - For above may need to leverage an edited EXD file for initial load to initialize the lines.
 - Redo readme